-Nicolas Buttin is the co-founder of Wiithaa, a design and innovation agency focusing on circular economy.
+Nicolas Buttin is the co-founder of Innovate With Nature.
+He also co-founded Wiithaa, the first design and innovation agency focusing on circular economy.
 Clients include L’Oréal, IKEA, Danone, Nespresso, AXA, Bouygues, Orange and Suez.
-He is also the co-founder of the Circulab methodology which purpose is to activate the circular economy for companies.
-Circulab is now a global network of trained certified consultants from Europe to Asia and the Americas (more than 40 people in 15 different countries).
+He is also the co-founder of the Circulab methodology which purpose is to activate the circular economy for companies and organizations.
+Circulab is now a global network of trained certified consultants (more than 50 people in 15 different countries on 5 continents).

-Nicolas is the co-author of the book 'Activate the circular economy' (in French, soon available in English) released in 2015.
+Nicolas is the co-author of the book 'Activate the circular economy' (in French and Chinese, soon available in English) released in 2015.
 He is also a speaker at various global conferences including TEDx where he talked about how to reconnect with nature.
-Nicolas has been teaching design and economy for many years in business and design schools as well as engineering and political sciences institutions like SciencesPo.
+Nicolas has been teaching for many years in business and design schools as well as engineering and political sciences institutions like SciencesPo.

 Michel Wolfstirn is the co-founder of BiomimicryNorway, a not for profit organization aiming at promoting biomimicry in Scandinavia and helping companies to innovate with sustainability in mind by using the biomimicry and circular economy frameworks.
-He is also a certified Circulab consultant (Circulab is the circular economy game co-created by Nicolas Buttin).
+He is also a certified Circulab consultant.

 Loving outdoors adventures, Michel felt the need to balance his karma from 8 years as a mechanical engineer in the oil industry by starting his journey with biomimicry in 2014.
 He has since then held a number of keynotes and workshops on integrating circular economy and biomimicry principles in the design process and is working with several projects incorporating these frameworks.
 Michel is also a visiting lecturer at HiOA, the Oslo and Akershus University College of Applied Sciences.